KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the user decides not to trust the entity that is requesting a token after reviewing the information from their certificate.

-    throw [System.IdentityModel.Selectors.UntrustedRecipientException]::New("the user decides not to trust the entity that is requesting a token after reviewing the information from their certificate.")
+    throw [System.IdentityModel.Selectors.UntrustedRecipientException]::New('the user decides not to trust the entity that is requesting a token after reviewing the information from their certificate.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.Selectors.UntrustedRecipientException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IdentityModel.Selectors.UntrustedRecipientException.aspx)